MichaelAllenWarner/create-mern-app/README.md

 ### Development Mode

-To run the app in development mode, use `npm run dev-client` and navigate to [`http://localhost:8080`](http://localhost:8080).
-The Webpack dev server is already set up for hot-reloading of React components.

-Alternatively you may use `npm run dev`, which runs the Express server in parallel with the Webpack dev server, but this is only needed if HTTP requests will be made to the Express server after the page initially loads (see the last section below on Implementing HTTP Requests).
+Use `npm run dev` to start the Webpack dev server and the Express server concurrently (the former forwards HTTP requests to the latter).
+Then navigate to [`http://localhost:8080`](http://localhost:8080).
+Hot-reloading of React components is supported.

 ### Production Mode